blobaa/did-document-ts/README.md

 # did-document-ts

-A module for DID document creation.
+A library for DID Document creation.

 The purpose of this module is to assist in the creation of DID documents that comply with the decentralized identifier [specification](https://www.w3.org/TR/2020/WD-did-core-20200723/).